merenlab/anvio.org/help/main/artifacts/genes-db/index.md

 Alternatively, genes databases can be explicitly generated using the program <span class="artifact-p">[anvi-gen-gene-level-stats-databases](/help/main/programs/anvi-gen-gene-level-stats-databases)</span>.
 By default, this program will generate a gene database for each <span class="artifact-n">[bin](/help/main/artifacts/bin)</span> for a given <span class="artifact-n">[collection](/help/main/artifacts/collection)</span>.

-Due to the strucutral similarities between a <span class="artifact-n">[genes-db](/help/main/artifacts/genes-db)</span> and a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>, many of the anvi'o programs that operate on profile databases will also run on genes databases.
+Due to the structural similarities between a <span class="artifact-n">[genes-db](/help/main/artifacts/genes-db)</span> and a <span class="artifact-n">[profile-db](/help/main/artifacts/profile-db)</span>, many of the anvi'o programs that operate on profile databases will also run on genes databases.
 These programs include those that import/export states and import/export misc additional data.

 {:.notice}